turingschool/md_launch_curriculum/lessons/mod1/Collections.md

 1. What is at index 2 in this array: `string [] cars = { "Chevy", "Ford", "Toyota", "Tesla" }`
 1. What are some drawbacks to using an array?

-One of the major drawbacks of an array is that we can not add or remove things.
-An array is always the same size - great for storing collections of information that never change (like days of the week), but not so great at storing information that will change in size.
+One of the major drawbacks of an array is that we can not add or remove element positions in the array.
+In other words, an array that is created to store 5 strings, will always have 5 **elements** in it - no more, no fewer.
+An array is always the same size - great for storing collections of information that never change (like days of the week, or suits in a deck of cards), but not so great at storing information that will change in size.

 Luckily, there is a built-in object in c# called a [**collection**](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/collections) that helps with this problem.
 There are different types of collections, but today we will be focusing on **lists** and **dictionaries**.

 ## List

 A list is very similar to an array - it is an **ordered** collection that can hold any number of related objects of the same type.
 When creating a new list, you can use an **initializer**, or not.
+An **initializer** allows us to create a list with elements already in it.

 ```c#
 // with initializer